ogdenpm/tool-src/doc/Tools.md

   DATE    sets the date field for AOM96 otherwise ignored TRN     sets the TRN value for AOMFxx otherwise ignored.
-Error if invalid VER     sets the VER value for AOMF85 otherwise ignored MAIN    sets the MAIN module value for AOMF85 & AOMF96 (bit 0 only use) MASK    sets the MASK value f or AOMF51 (low 4 bits only) and value is one of fileFormat, used for TARGET and SOURCE.
+Error if invalid VER     sets the VER value for AOMF85 otherwise ignored MAIN    sets the MAIN module value for AOMF85 & AOMF96 (bit 0 only used) MASK    sets the MASK value f or AOMF51 (low 4 bits only) and value is one of fileFormat, used for TARGET and SOURCE.
 Vaild values are